awesomeeng/zephjs/docs/Introducing.md

 ## Reaching Out

 We are super excited about ZephJS and really want to hear from you.
 Feel free to drop us a line, file a bug, submit a PR, whatever.
-We would love to hear what you are doing with ZephJS and all the multitude of ways you find it easy and cool.
+We would love to hear what you are doing with ZephJS and all the multitude of ways you find it cool.